mehrnoushrajabi/1984-book-vs-1984-album/README.md

-# Utilizing natural language processing (NLP) to compare "1984," the dystopian social science fiction novel by English novelist George Orwell, and "1984," the sixth studio album by American rock band Van Halen
+# Utilizing NLP to compare "1984," novel by English novelist George Orwell, and "1984," the sixth studio album by American rock band Van Halen
+NLP techniques: summarizing text, sentiment analysis and word clouds